ghsimard/cosmo-rlt/README.md

 ## Deployment on Render

 1. Create a new Web Service on Render
-2. Connect your GitHub repository
+2. Connect your GitHub repository (COSMORLT)
 3. Use the following settings:
    - Environment: Node
    - Build Command: Will be taken from render.yaml